 4. Small SKU Drops Beat Large Collections

-Big brands release huge seasonal collections.
+Traditional brands release large seasonal collections.

-Gymshark releases small, strategic drops based on demand.
+Gymshark uses small, strategic product drops instead.

-Benefits of drop-style production:
+Benefits of drop-style production

 - easier inventory management

-- lower MOQ requirement
+- lower MOQ requirements

-- faster innovation
+- faster product innovation

-- more hype on social media
+- stronger social media hype

-- reduced waste
+- reduced manufacturing waste

-Why this works
+Why this strategy works

-Creators help test new products immediately.
+Creators test products immediately.

-If something flops → discontinue quickly.
+If it fails → discontinue quickly.

-Gymshark proved that less is more.
+Gymshark proved that less is often more.

 5. Co-Produce With Influencers and Collect User Data

-- early wear-tests
+- early wear testing

 - movement analysis during workouts